-Gradually you will gain a more comprehensive picture of what has been going on with the negative pattern dominating your feelings in your relationship.
+Gradually you’ll gain a more comprehensive picture of what has been going on with the negative pattern dominating your feelings in your relationship.

-You will become aware of new facets of yourself, and as you continue to explore these new parts of you, you will be able to integrate them into your psyche.
+You’ll become aware of new and buried facets of yourself.
+And as you continue to explore those parts of yourself, you’ll be able to integrate them.

-You will then begin to see your partner in a different light and the nature of your relationship will transform.
+You’ll then begin to see your partner in a different light and the nature of your relationship will change.

-If you are able to, you could do some Voice Dialogue with a therapist or friend to help you unhook from the self you are married to in the bonding pattern and integrate the disowned self.
-There is a link on this page to a list of relationship counselors and therapists who do Voice Dialogue.
+If you are able to, you could do some Voice Dialogue with a therapist or friend to help you unhook from the self you are identified with in the bonding pattern and integrate the disowned self.
+There’s a link on this page to a list of relationship counselors and therapists who do Voice Dialogue.

 Find a Way to Take Care of Your Own Vulnerability